 Step #1: Make sure you have that relevant experience

-I covered this pretty thoroughly in the first three episodes, so if you haven’t seen those yet check those out by clicking here.
+Relevant childcare experience is the foundation of a strong nanny application.
 In addition to that experience, make sure you have your letters of recommendation or your references ready and prepared to start fielding calls from prospective employers.
-And as I mentioned in a previous video, make sure that your references have the heads up, and are agreeable to providing a positive reference for you.
+Give your references a heads up ahead of time, and confirm they’re happy to provide a positive reference for you.

 Step #2: Make sure you have that CPR/First Aid certification

-I require this for all of the nanny positions that I fill.
-You should be aware of when your certification is expiring if you already have that and if it will be expiring soon try to get that updated before starting a new position.
+CPR and First Aid certification is expected for most nanny positions.
+Be aware of when your certification expires, and if you already have it and it will be expiring soon, try to get it updated before starting a new position.

 Step #3: Make sure that your resume is up to date

-Pro Tip: Ensuret your resume is in .pdf file format.
-This will ensure that no matter what type of device is being used to look at your resume, the user will be able to see your resume.
-If it’s in another format, it may not be able to be opened across all devices (i.e. Windows, Apple, etc.)
+Pro Tip: Ensure your resume is in .pdf file format.
+This will ensure that no matter what type of device is being used to look at your resume, the user will be able to see it.
+If it’s in another format, it may not open across all devices (i.e. Windows, Apple, etc.)

 Step #4: Run a background check on yourself

-I guarantee you that if you have a copy of a completed background check on yourself, the family will be really impressed with how proactive and serious you are with your nanny job search.
+If you have a copy of a completed background check on yourself, families will be really impressed with how proactive and serious you are about your nanny job search.

-This will also put you in front of the pack as it comes to applicants because most nannies do not run a background check on themselves.
+This will also put you in front of the pack when it comes to applicants, because most nannies do not run a background check on themselves.
 Make sure the family knows that you can provide them with a copy upon request.
-This will not only save the family a step, but it will put you ahead in the vetting process, and your family will see that you have a clear background even before they call your references to confirm.
+This will not only save the family a step, but it will put you ahead in the vetting process, and the family will see that you have a clear background even before they call your references to confirm.

 If you’re not sure about how to run a background check on yourself, Nanny Parent Connection offers fantastic, inexpensive background check packages that are comprehensive, and they’re very easy to run.